jaredmdunn/wherever-we-go/04_games-modes/02_free-play.md

 Even though free play is less structured, risk is still present.
 A poor roll might lead to harm, new complications, or the revelation of danger that pushes the group toward a mission or combat.

-Think of free play as the space where tension builds—sometimes slowly, sometimes quickly—until it tips into a more structured mode.
+Think of free play as the space where tension builds-sometimes slowly, sometimes quickly-until it tips into a more structured mode.

 ---

 ## Transitioning Out of Free Play

-When the characters take decisive action that changes the situation—launching a heist, striking an enemy, beginning a dangerous journey—the table shifts into a different mode.
+When the characters take decisive action that changes the situation-launching a heist, striking an enemy, beginning a dangerous journey-the table shifts into a different mode.

 Free play doesn’t end abruptly; it *flows* naturally into mission, montage, or combat as the fiction demands.